cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/flows-flowlets/partitioning-strategies.rst

     }
   }

-This Flowlet uses the default strategy of FIFO.
+This flowlet uses the default strategy of FIFO.

 .. rubric:: Round-robin Partitioning

-To increase the throughput when this Flowlet has many instances, we can specify round-robin partitioning::
+To increase the throughput when this flowlet has many instances, we can specify round-robin partitioning::

   @RoundRobin